-Native to Iowa; originally found in abundance in most spring-fed streams of northeastern Iowa, although some fishery investigators believe they were restricted to the Upper Iowa River drainage.
+Native to Iowa; originally abundant in most spring-fed streams of northeastern Iowa, although some fishery investigators believe they were restricted to the Upper Iowa River drainage.
 Confirmation of the original distribution is difficult because early explorers referred only to the fish as "mountain" or "stream" trout, without looking for identifying characteristics.
 Natural reproduction of Brook Trout is presently limited to only a few streams.

 Fish, small crayfish, or even snails, but insects, both terrestrial and aquatic, generally make up the bulk of their diet.
 In streams with watercress, brookies feed heavily on scuds, which are small amphipods often found in abundance near springs.